 At New Mexico State University Carlsbad, we are interested in continuously improving the educational process to better serve students.
 As a student at NMSU Carlsbad involved in this process you can expect to participate in the following assessment activities during your attendance:

-For further information, visit with your advisor or contact your department chair.
+For further information, contact your department chair.